 Horticulturalist Richard Jauron of Iowa State University Extension says multiple factors affect the changing color of the leaves, which can make predicting peak fall colors challenging.
 "The actual things that tell the trees to color and drop their leaves are day length and cooler temperatures," Jauron says.
-"But the weather does affect things.
-It's been very dry in Iowa the last few weeks, so many of the trees are under stress, which can make them change early."
+"But the weather does affect things."

 Michigan's Keweenaw Peninsula in the autumn.
 You don't want to miss an incredible view like this one, would you?
 Photo by Bob Stefko

 Because temperatures tend to drop in the north first, Jauron says, the uppermost parts of the Midwest should be showing off fall colors the earliest, likely in late September.
-But if rain has been scarce, people in the center and southern areas of the Midwest might not have to wait too long for that Instagram-worthy scene.
+But depending on rainfall amounts, people in the center and southern areas of the Midwest might not have to wait too long for that Instagram-worthy scene.

 Here's the secret to timing your getaway just right: In several Midwest states, the leaves' progression is carefully observed and updated regularly online (some leaf-peepers even turn in daily reports).
 To enjoy the best autumn getaway this year, use fall color reports like these:

 Check the Illinois Department of Natural Resources page while mapping out your trip to destinations such as Galena, where autumn vibes pair well with cozy downtown shops, or the Shawnee Hills Wine Trail, where the rolling terrain of southern Illinois offers great autumn views.